Files To Go for Office 365

 - Renames files with illegal characters that are blocked or banned by SharePoint Online

-- Supports Office 365 managed identity and ADFS
+- Supports Office 365 managed identity, multi-factor authentication, and ADFS

 - Identifies files with URL path lengths and file sizes that are too big for SharePoint